timboudreau/shutesburybroadband/broadbandFaq.md

  - Building the network
  - Management of the resulting network

 **Who Will Own The Network** - The town itself will own the network.
 The management of it will likely be contracted out to an Internet Service Provider (ISP) with experience managing such networks.
+If we go with WiredWest, WiredWest might either *be* the ISP, or contract one.

-If a third-party wound up owning the network, that third-party could go bankrupt and sell infrastructure paid for by you to another third-party.
-We do not want that to even be possible, so we are not considering situations where that could be the outcome.
+If a third-party wound up owning the network, that third-party could go bankrupt and sell infrastructure paid for by you to a telco or similar company.
+We do not want that to even be possible, so we are endeavoring to avoid any situation where that could be the outcome.

 **Why Connect Houses, Why Not Fiber To The Curb**